Mathuv/guides-django/README.md

 ### Note On Branch Structure

 Currently there is a `master` branch a `django-starter-1.9.x` branch.
 I have labelled the branches to correspond to the version of Django being used.
-Thus, when the next version of Django comes out, version 1.10.x it will get it's own branch each of the parts of this directory will be updated accordingly.
+Thus, when the next version of Django comes out, version 1.10.x it will get it's own branch and the cookiecutters will be updated to use the latest.

 ### Community Support